Deutsches Nationaltheater und Staatskapelle Weimar: History

+In the fall of 1944, the theater was closed and converted into an armaments factory of the Siemens and Halske company.
+American explosive and incendiary bombs reduced the theatre to rubble and ashes on 9 February 1945 as part of the air raids on Weimar.
+Significantly, the Weimar Theatre was the first German theatre to be rebuilt after the war and reopened in August 1948 with Faust I in the production of the new general director Hans-Robert Bortfeldt (1948–1950).
+Previously, the first post-war ensemble of the National Theatre worked and performed in the Weimarhalle as a provisional venue.
+On the occasion of Goethe's 200th birthday on 28 August 1949, Thomas Mann, who had been made an honorary citizen of Weimar, gave his famous address to the Germans.

 After World War II and the end of the Nazi regime, Hermann Abendroth became Generalmusikdirektor (GMD) and chief conductor of the ensemble, serving from 1945 to 1956.
 Successive GMD's of the ensemble have included Gerhard Pflüger (1957–1973), Lothar Seyfarth (1973–1979), Rolf Reuter (1979–1980), Peter Gülke (1981–1982), Hans-Peter Frank (1988–1996), George Alexander Albrecht (1996–2002), Jac van Steen (2002–2005) and Carl St.Clair (2005–2008).
 Oleg Caetani was principal guest conductor of the ensemble from 1984 to 1987.
 The ensemble was officially renamed the Staatskapelle Weimar in 1988.

 In September 2009, the Swedish conductor Stefan Solyom became GMD of the ensemble, with an initial contract of five years.
 He concluded his Weimar tenure in July 2016.
 In July 2015, the ensemble announced the appointment of Kirill Karabits as its next GMD and chief conductor, effective with the 2016–2017 season, with an initial contract of three years.
 Karabits concluded his tenure as its GMD in the summer of 2019, following an inability to reach terms on contract negotiations for extending his tenure.

 In June 2020, the company announced the appointment of Dominik Beykirch as its new chief conductor, effective with the 2020–2021 season.
 Beykirch had previously served as Zweite Kapellmeister and Erste Koordinierter Kapellmeister with the company.
 The company elevated Beykrich's title to music director as of the 2023–2024 season.
 In October 2023, the company announced the appointment of Ivan Repušić as the next chief conductor of the Staatskapelle Weimar, effective with the 2024–2025 season.
 In August 2024, the company announced that Beykirch is to stand down as music director of the company, per his own request, at the close of the 2024–2025 season.
 In March 2025, the company announced the appointment of Daniel Carter as its next music director, effective with the 2025–2026 season.